coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 ## Multiclass Characters

 A character may add new classes as he or she progresses in level, thus becoming a multiclass character.
-The class abilities from a character's different classes combine to determine a multiclass character's overall abilities.
-Multiclassing improves a character's versatility at the expense of focus.
+The class abilities from a character’s different classes combine to determine a multiclass character’s overall abilities.
+Multiclassing improves a character’s versatility at the expense of focus.

 ### Class and Level Features

-As a general rule, the abilities of a multiclass character are the sum of the abilities of each of the character's classes.
+As a general rule, the abilities of a multiclass character are the sum of the abilities of each of the character’s classes.

-**Level:** "Character level" is a character's total number of levels.
+**Level:** “Character level” is a character’s total number of levels.
 It is used to determine when feats and ability score boosts are gained.

-"Class level" is a character's level in a particular class.
+“Class level” is a character’s level in a particular class.
 For a character whose levels are all in the same class, character level and class level are the same.